I'm a consumer. Can I purchase furniture directly from Kingsley Bate?

 Do all Kingsley Bate tables accommodate an umbrella?

-All Kingsley-Bate dining and bar tables come with an umbrella hole except the BOCA (BO77), BRUSSELS, CAFE (FE28), TIBURON (TB48), TUSCANY, and VALHALLA tables.
+All Kingsley-Bate dining and bar tables come with an umbrella hole except the BOCA (BO77), BRUSSELS, CAFE (FE28), TIBURON (TB48), TUSCANY, VALHALLA, and WESTPORT tables.
 The size of the umbrella hole varies and does not accommodate all umbrella sizes.
 Refer to the umbrella section of the Kingsley-Bate catalog for details.

 Does Kingsley Bate accept C.O.M. fabric for cushions?